Lines on K3 quartic surfaces in characteristic 3: Preliminaries

-Given a line $\ell$ of positive degree, a crucial technique to find bounds for $v(\ell)$ is to count the points of intersection of the residual cubics $E_t$ and $\ell$ which are inflection points for $E_t$.
-By \emph{inflection point} we mean here a point which is also a zero of the hessian of the cubic.
-In fact, if a residual cubic $E_t$ contains a line as a component, all the points of the line will be inflection points of $E_t$.
+An \emph{inflection point} of a (possibly reducible) cubic curve \(c \subset \IP^2\) is a point of \(c\) which is a zero of the hessian of the cubic.
+If \(c\) contains a line as a component, all the points of the line are inflection points of \(c\).
+The following lemma can be checked by an explicit computation, too.

-Writing out the equation of a cubic in $\PP^2$ explicitly and computing the determinant of its hessian matrix, one can also check the following lemma.

-\begin{lemma} Let $E$ be a reducible cubic in $\PP^2$ that is the union of an irreducible conic and a line $\ell'$.
-Then, the locus of inflection points of $E$ is exactly~$\ell'$. \end{lemma}
+\begin{lemma} If \(c \subset \IP^2\) is a reducible cubic that is the union of an irreducible conic and a line \(m\), then the locus of inflection points of \(c\) is exactly~\(m\). \end{lemma}